-From Early Years and through KS2, we use the ‘Little Wandle Letters and Sounds Revised’ phonics programme from EYFS – Year 2.
+From Early Years and through KS2, we use the ‘Little Wandle Letters and Sounds Revised’ phonics programme.
 Children are given regular opportunities to apply the phonics they have learned to reading fully decodable books.
 The phonic progression in these books exactly matches the progression of Little Wandle Letters and Sounds Revised.
-The promotion of high reading standards continues from Year 2 onwards through the use of the Accelerated Reader programme and the development of a ‘love of reading’ approach.
+The promotion of high reading standards continues from Year 2 onwards through the use of the Accelerated Reader programme and the continuation of sharing and studying Power Of Reading texts.

 Cursive script is taught from the end of Year 1 to Year 6.
 We have consistently high expectations of handwriting and presentation across all areas of learning.
 Our children take pride in their learning and recognise the need to write carefully and clearly so that it can be celebrated by everyone.
 We also provide a wealth of English based enrichment opportunities e.g inviting authors or weekly visits to our onsite library.